filipegoncalves/filipegoncalves.github.io/about.md

 You can reach me via:

 * E-mail: filipe [at] c0ding highway [dot] com (remove spaces, and replace the zero in `c0ding` with an `o`)
 * IRC: I am **Fill** on IRC.
-I run a small IRC network with a bunch of other great people that goes under the name MindForge (irc.mindforge.org) - you can find me on #mindforge-chat.
+I run a small IRC network with a bunch of other great people that goes under the name of MindForge (irc.mindforge.org) - you can find me on #mindforge-chat.
 I'm also on Mozilla's IRC.